AI Layoffs 2025 Hit 50,000 Jobs: What the Numbers Mean for Your Career in 2026

 According to Forrester Research’s Predictions 2026 report, many companies are laying off workers for AI capabilities that don’t exist yet.
 They’re betting on future promises rather than proven technology.

 The report documents real failures.
-Klarna replaced 700 customer service employees with AI.
+Klarna replaced 700 customer service employees with AI chatbots.
 Quality declined.
 Customers revolted.
-The company had to rehire humans.
+CEO Sebastian Siemiatkowski had to acknowledge the company was rehiring humans.

 55% of employers now report regretting AI-related layoffs.
 But instead of admitting the mistake, many are hiring offshore replacements at lower salaries.